bids-standard/bids-specification/src/05-derivatives/06-diffusion-derivatives.md

 {
     "TractographyClass": "global",
     "TractographyMethod": "UKF",
-    "Description": "UKF tracking where only short fibers were kept."
+    "Description": "UKF tracking where only short fibers were kept.", "Parameters": {
-    "Parameters": {
         "MaximumLength": 50.0
     }